singh1114/best/_posts/2020-02-09-how-to-evaluate-your-machine-learning-model-like-a-pro-metrics.md

 layout: post
 title: How to evaluate your Machine learning model like a pro | Metrics
 date: 2020-02-09T19:22:14.832Z
+description: >-
+  Evaluating of your machine learning model can be done using accuracy, recall, precision, F1-score and/or mean absolute error or mean square error.
 published: false
+tags:
+  - machinelearning
+  - datascience
+  - python
+categories:
+  - machinelearning
+  - datascience
+  - python
 ---
 ## Supervised learning and classification problems.